White rhinoceros: Behavior and ecology

 A white rhinoceros enjoying a mud wallow, essential for skin care and thermoregulation.

 A white rhinoceros bull marking his territory with urine, a common behavior for dominant males.

-White rhinos employ a range of vocalizations for communication.
-These include a panting contact call, grunts and snorts during courtship rituals, squeals of distress when alarmed, and deep bellows or growls when threatened.
-Threat displays, particularly by bulls, involve visually intimidating behaviors such as wiping their horns on the ground and adopting a head-low posture with ears flattened back, often accompanied by aggressive snarls and shrieks if an attack is imminent.
-Vocalizations can differ significantly between the northern and southern white rhinoceros, and even panting contact calls can vary between individuals within each subspecies, aiding in individual recognition and long-distance communication.
-Despite their bulk, white rhinos are surprisingly quick and agile, capable of running at speeds up to 50 km/h.
+White rhinos produce sounds that include a panting contact call, grunts and snorts during courtship, squeals of distress, and deep bellows or growls when threatened.
+Threat displays (in bulls mostly) include wiping its horn on the ground and a head-low posture with ears back, combined with snarl threats and shrieking if attacked.
+The vocalizations of the two species differ between each other, and the panting contact calls between individual white rhinos in each species can vary as well.
+The differences in these calls aid the white rhinos in identifying each other and communicating over long distances.
+The white rhinoceros is quick and agile and can run 50 km/h.